-MACD Line: The MACD line is the heart of the indicator and it’s the difference between the 12-period EMA and the 26 period EMA.
-This means that the MACD line is basically a complete moving average crossover system in just one line.
+MACD Line: The MACD line is the heart of the indicator and by default it’s the difference between the 12-period EMA and the 26-period EMA.
+This means that the MACD line is basically a complete moving average crossover system by itself.

 Signal Line: The Signal line is the 9-period EMA of MACD Line

 MACD Histogram: MACD Line – Signal Line

 In this article, we focus on the MACD and the signal line in particular.
 The histogram is derived from the other two components of the MACD and, thus, don’t add as much explanatory value to overall MACD trading.

 As I said, the MACD is based on moving averages ad this means that it’s ideal for analyzing momentum, finding trend-following entries and staying in trends until momentum is dying off.

 There are 2 MACD signals in particular that we will explore in this article and explain step by step how to use the MACD to find trades:

 1) The MACD Line cross 0